+'''

 Select Systems Manager Menu Option: ^INTRO <Enter> ductory text edit

+'''

 The menu system carries out the necessary footwork to reach the desired option.
 If, along the way, there are pathway restrictions (e.g., locks or prohibited times), access to the option is denied, just as when stepping to an option.
-If a match is found within the primary or secondary menus, that option is executed (the menu system does not search the Common menu if it can find a match in the primary or secondary menus).
+If a match is found within the primary or secondary menus, that option is executed.

+NOTE: The menu system does not search the SYSTEM COMMAND OPTIONS [XUCOMMAND] menu (aka Common menu) if it can find a match in the primary or secondary menus.